-Rebecca Ryan, an analyst for Education First, believes that for all children to have the excellent education they deserve, educators must have the knowledge, resources, and support to create rigorous and engaging classrooms.
+Rebecca Ryan, a consultant for Education First, believes that for all children to have the excellent education they deserve, educators must have the knowledge, resources, and support to create rigorous and engaging classrooms.
 She uses her passion for policy and data analysis to aid clients in building systems and structures that foster high-quality, student-centered learning environments.

 As a middle school teacher with Teach for America in New Orleans, Rebecca saw the systemic barriers her students faced in accessing an education that would prepare them for high school and beyond; she has since dedicated her career to creating a more equitable education system.
 Prior to joining Education First, Rebecca supported grantmaking at the Carnegie Corporation that aided organizations in moving standards from adoption to implementation.
 She also worked for the New York City Department of Education in the Office of Academic Policy and Systems and served as a Fulbright Scholar in Thailand.